IdosApplitools/eyes.sdk.javascript1/packages/eyes-selenium/README.md

 // lazy loads with options specified eyes.check(Target.window().lazyLoad({
-  pageHeight: 1000,   // total pixels of the page to be scrolled
+  maxAmountToScroll: 1000,   // total pixels of the page to be scrolled
   scrollLength: 250,  // amount of pixels to use for each scroll attempt
   waitingTime: 500,   // milliseconds to wait in-between each scroll attempt }))